phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used if you wish to change the name of the saved name of a result file.
 #### reorder-result-file  [Test Result]
 This option is used if you wish to manually change the order in which test results are shown in the Phoronix Test Suite Results Viewer and the contained graphs.
 The user must specify a saved results file and then they will be prompted to select the results identifiers one at a time in the order they would like them to be displayed from left to right.
+#### result-file-stats  [Test Result]
+This option is used if you wish to analyze a result file by seeing various statistics on the result data for result files containing at least two sets of data.
 #### result-file-to-csv  [Test Result]
 This option will read a saved test results file and output the system hardware and software information along with the results to a CSV output.
 The CSV (Comma Separated Values) output can then be loaded into a spreadsheet for easy viewing.
 #### result-file-to-json  [Test Result]